lifuguan/nwpu-CV-research-group/content/authors/赵蔚楠/_index.md

 ---
 # Display name
-title: Yanling Ji
+title: Weinan Zhao

 # Username (this should match the folder name)
 authors:
-  - Yanling Ji (姬延岭)
+  - Weinan Zhao (赵蔚楠)

-weight: 2022
+weight: 2023

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MEng of Artificial Intelligence
+role: PhD of Computer Vision

 # Organizations/Affiliations
 organizations: